lightning-js/blits/docs/components/utility_methods.md

 You can also have Blits handle this for you and pass the optional 3rd `byReference` parameter to the `$emit()`-method.
 By setting this to `false` the default JS behaviour of passing objects by reference will be bypassed and the object will be recursively cloned and cleaned from any potential reactivity before emitting - allowing you to safely interact with the emitted data after.

+Note that this recursive operation comes at a cost, especially when emitting large deep-nested data structures, at high frequency - evaluate per use case whether this may cause a performance issue or not.

 ```js
 // explicitely _not_ passing this.navigationResult by reference
 this.$emit('setMenuItems', this.navigationResult, false)